 So that I can find access to my personal profile

 So why are acceptance criteria critical?
-All participants of the development process take advantage of acceptance criteria in some way.
+All participants of the development process take advantage of them in some way.
 So let’s take a look at how acceptance criteria contribute to the project’s success.

 Help reach consensus